jmetz9/IS-GitActivity/Molenda.md

-Justin A Molenda Jr
+not Justin A Molenda Jr
-Hobby: Video Games
+Hobby: Video Games, doing stuff
-A good game to try: Terraria
+A good game to try: Terraria, and minecraft
-Favorite Color: Green
+Favorite Color: Red